erikeldridge/erikeldridge.github.com/_posts/2014-08-19-feature-toggle.md

 ## Consistency

 Cache state for a period of time to ensure the user has a consistent product experience.

+Use a single system to ensure consistent feature availability across clients.

+Using a single system also reduces cognitive load on developers and campaign managers.

 ## Applications